zinduaschool/zinduathon-2023/README.md

 If you're an event organizer, judge, or participant and you'd like to contribute to this repository, please see our [Contributing Guidelines](https://github.com/zinduaschool/zinduathon-2023/blob/main/Guidelines/contributing-guidelines.md)

+## Prizes and Awards

+Cash Awards:
+ - 1st Prize - Sh.
+10,000
+ - 2nd Prize - Sh.
+8,000
+ - 3rd Prize - Sh.
+5,000

+Best Project:
+ - SMACHs Foundation will engage you further and could work together

+Discounts on Zindua’s core program:
+  - 50% discount on the core-programs and masterclasses for the top 3 teams.
+  - 20% discount on the core-programs and masterclasses for the other participants.

 ## Contact Us

 If you have any questions or need assistance, feel free to reach out to us on slack or write to hello@zinduaschool.com.